Impact

 Risk and Exploitability

 The CVSS score of 6.3 indicates a moderate severity vulnerability.
 Exploitation requires authenticated access to the Hermes WebUI, after which the attacker can manipulate the remote terminal working directory.
-Because the EPSS score is not provided, current data on exploitation likelihood is unavailable, and the vulnerability is not listed in the CISA KEV catalog.
+Because the EPSS score is 0.00044 (0.044%), the exploitation likelihood is very low, and the vulnerability is not listed in the CISA KEV catalog.
 Nonetheless, the ability to read system files could allow further compromise if trusted passwords or credentials are exposed.

 OpenCVE Enrichment